discoveryjs/discovery/README.md

 ### Queries

-As a query you can specify string which will be processed by jora so your data will be a result of following flow:
+As a query you can specify string which will be processed by [Jora](https://github.com/lahmatiy/jora) so your data will be a result of following flow:

 ```
 jora(value) -> function(data, context) -> data